viperleed/viperleed/doc/content/parameters/lmax.rst

 the highest LMAX, filling missing matrix elements (from Tensors with lower LMAX) with zeroes.

-Because the :ref:`PHASESHIFT_EPS<PHASESHIFTMIN>`  uses a relatively low cutoff ("fine") by default, most calculations can be accelerated by setting an upper bound for LMAX.
+Because the :ref:`PHASESHIFTMIN` uses a relatively low cutoff ("fine") by default, most calculations can be accelerated by setting an upper bound for LMAX.